Soccer-Late Benzema double earns Real Madrid 2-0 win at Valladolid

-Ballon d'Or winner Benzema returned to the starting lineup after missing the World Cup for France, having suffered a thigh injury the day before the start of the tournament.
+Ballon d'Or winner Benzema returned to the starting lineup after missing the World Cup for France, having suffered a thigh injury the day before the start, and had a big impact.

-Both teams had several chances to open the scoring in the first half but superb goalkeeping from Valladolid's Jordi Masip and Real's Thibaut Courtois kept the game goalless at the break.

-Real were awarded a penalty in the 83rd minute after a handball against Javi Sanchez.
-The decision sent the home team into a frenzy and striker Sergio Leon was sent off for dissent.
-Benzema converted the penalty with ease.
+Real were awarded a penalty in the 83rd minute for handball by Javi Sanchez.
+The decision sent the home team into a frenzy and Leon was sent off for dissent.
+Benzema converted with ease.

-One minute before stoppage time, the unmarked Benzema doubled the visitors' lead with a well-placed shot inside the box after an assist from substitute Eduardo Camavinga.
+The unmarked Benzema then doubled Real's lead in the 89th with a well-placed shot from inside the box after an assist from substitute Eduardo Camavinga.

+Both teams had several chances in the first half but superb goalkeeping from Valladolid's Jordi Masip and Real's Thibaut Courtois kept the game goalless at the break.

+"It was a great match for Courtois and Benzema, who scored again," said Real coach Carlo Ancelotti.
+"We ended an unforgettable year very well.
+We have to go little by little to put all the players in a good condition."

 Real have 38 points ahead of second-placed Barca, who host Espanyol on Saturday.